jedwood/omega_doorlock/README.md

 * I initially tried to use an old ligther-weight router package, but got tired of fiddling and just fell back on old trusty Express.
 I have included a version in the repo that is working for me.
 If you have problems, try following the instructions in the guide here: https://community.onion.io/topic/855/nodejs-express-http-server/2.

 # HomeBridge Compatibility
-* For now I'm using just using a garage door plugin that is working great for my actual garage doors: https://github.com/washcroft/homebridge-http-garagedoorcontroller with the "generic API" config option, but *make sure you add this fix*: https://github.com/washcroft/homebridge-http-garagedoorcontroller/pull/9/files.
+* For now I'm using just using a garage door plugin that is working great for my actual garage doors: https://github.com/washcroft/homebridge-http-garagedoorcontroller with the "generic API" config option.

 Here's what my config looks like: